bowers-illinois-edu/bowershansen-CI-course/day-plan.md

  - Fisher versus Neyman (sharp null vs weak null): for Fisher we know E(t) and Var(t), for Neyman we Know E(t), but V(t) we estimate and rely on a normal approximation.
  - Relationship between finite population CLT.

- - Assignment is due Tuesday.
+ - **Assignment 1** is due Tuesday.

 ## Day 6: (Unit 5)
  - Context for last week.
+  - What does it mean to make a counterfactual causal inference?
+  - When you selected this course, what did you expect that we would cover/discuss?
+  - Why do you think we are talking about randomized studies?
+Or about
+    $p$-values and estimators?
  - Some time on the assignment.
  - By now, we have a good sense of the statistics for causal quantities in randomized experiments: when the desired relationship is between treatment assignment  and outcome.
+There is more to learn, especially about block randomized experiments, but we will come back to the statistics for now and instead begin to move toward the question of creating and justifying interpretable comparisons from creating a justifying statistical procedures to help us formalize intuitions about causal inferences.
- - Next step: Instrumental variables (Intro)
+ - Next step away from experiments: Instrumental variables (Intro)

 ## Day 7: IV, Blooms Estimator
   - Give out assignment 2 (unit02-Ex)